Ramilito/kubediff/README.md

 ### Prerequisite

-* yq is needed for filtering
+* yq is needed for less clutter (can be made optional fairly easy)

 ### Installation
 Download and extract the binary.